JainRachit123/JainRachit123/README.md

 - 👋 Hi, I’m @JainRachit123
 - 👀 I’m interested in Embedded Systems
-- 🌱 I’m currently learning Data Structures
-- 💞️ I’m looking to collaborate on Real Time Embedded Systems Projects
+- 💞️ I’m looking to collaborate on Real-Time Embedded Systems Projects
 - 📫 How to reach me jainrachit12398@gmail.com

 <!---